 The World Health Organisation highlights how falls can be particularly dangerous for us, when we hit our advancing years.
 So get ahead of the curve, and put those in place now.

-This could be anything from installing safety rails in your bathroom, or non-slip tiles, to considering what other supports might be needed around the home.
+This could be anything from installing safety rails in your bathroom, nice wardrobes in your bedroom, or non-slip tiles, to considering what other supports might be needed around the home.
 The stairs, for example.

 We’re Happier after 50 – find out why by reading this article.
 And happy renovating!

 Collaborative post written with our partner Lily Roble, many thanks.